followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/showRowTotals.md

 ===========================================================================

 <!--shortDescription-->
 Specifies whether to display the Total rows.
+Applies only if [rowHeaderLayout](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/#rowHeaderLayout) is *"standard"*.
 <!--/shortDescription-->

 <!--fullDescription-->